m3mentomor1/Area_of_Square_Calculator/README.md

-# Console-based Area of Square Calculator
+# Area of Square Calculator

 ### 🧐 I. Overview
 This program is a calculator that calculates the area of a square based on each side length provided by the user.